Challenge With Painting Small Drywall Repairs

 Paint is sold in different levels of sheen depending on how much “shine” you are looking for.
 Satin paints leave a dull finish with very little reflected shine, whereas gloss and high gloss paints reflect the most amount of light and appear to create a very shiny surface.

-As paint dries and subsequently cures, it develops a sheen that affects the way light is reflected off its surface.
-A well painted wall has a consistent sheen along the entire plane.
-When you add new paint over top of paint that has already dried, it is almost impossible not to notice a slight difference of sheen.
-Even if the same exact paint is used for the repair, the final sheen of the repair can be slightly different than the sheen on the rest of the wall.
-In critical areas, especially where lots of light shines across the surface, you may need to repaint the entire wall or ceiling from corner to corner so as to blend any differences of sheen.
+As the paint dries and subsequently cures, it develops a sheen that affects how light reflects off its surface.
+A well-painted wall has a consistent sheen along the entire plane.
+When you add new paint over top of paint that has already dried, it is almost impossible not to notice a slight difference in sheen.
+Even if the same paint is used for the repair, the final sheen of the repair can be slightly different than the sheen on the rest of the wall.
+In critical areas, especially where lots of light splashes across the surface, you may need to repaint the entire wall or ceiling from corner to corner to blend any differences in sheen.

 Different eggshell textures in the paint finish